leblancd/kube-v6-test/README.md

 # kube-v6-test
-This page describes a suite of Kubernetes e2e tests that can be used for Kubernetes IPv6 Continuous Integration (CI) testing, or for testing IPv6 networking conformance on an IPv6-only, multi-node Kubernetes cluster.
+This page describes a suite of Kubernetes e2e tests that will be used for Kubernetes IPv6 Continuous Integration (CI) testing, and can also be used for testing IPv6 networking conformance on an IPv6-only, multi-node Kubernetes cluster.

-The test cases that are included in this suite are all "out-of-the-box" Kubernetes e2e test cases, that is, they are available upstream (although some require fixes from pull requests that have not yet been merged, as described below).
+The test cases that are included in this suite are all "out-of-the-box" Kubernetes e2e test cases, that is, they are available upstream.
 Running this test suite is therefore a matter of providing the right test case filtering through the use of "--ginkgo.focus" and "--ginkgo.skip" regular expressions on the command line, as described in the [Kubernetes e2e test documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/e2e-tests.md#end-to-end-testing-in-kubernetes), as well as a "--num-nodes=2" flag to run the Kubernetes services e2e tests that require 2 or more worker nodes.

 Some of the steps described below assume the topology shown in the following diagram, but certainly various topologies can be tested with slight variations in the steps: